Wash Green Coffee Beans Before Roasting? The Truth Revealed!

 This is important because too much sugar can lead to a burnt flavor when the beans are roasted.
 As a result, washing green coffee beans is an essential step in the coffee-making process.

-However, washing coffee beans can also have an effect on their natural flavor.
-In particular, it can affect the acidity of the beans.
+However, washing green coffee beans can also have an effect on their natural grassy flavor.
+In particular, it can affect the acidity of the beans because of the moisture content.

 Acidity is one of the key attributes that coffee experts look for when assessing the quality of a coffee, and it is generally agreed that washing coffee beans can decrease the acidity of the final product.